-ACT SAT Accuplacer2 Classic Next Gen English Sub Score 18 Evidence Based Reading & Sentence Skills 88 OR on 5 on Writeplacer NextGen Writing 263 or above OR 5 on Writeplacer Reading Sub Score 22 Writing 480 80 NextGen Reading 250 Mathematics Sub Score 22 530 55 CLM QAS - 263+ AAF - 263+ will need to be crosswalked to these thresholds.
+ACT SAT Accuplacer2

+Classic Next Gen

+English Sub Score 18 Evidence Based Reading & Writing 480 Sentence Skills 88 OR on 5 on Writeplacer NextGen Writing 263 or above OR 5 on Writeplacer

+Reading Sub Score 22 80 NextGen Reading 250

+Mathematics Sub Score 22 530 55 CLM QAS - 263+

+AAF - 263+

-Adapted from "Uniform Statewide Standards for Remediation-Free Status," dated April 2019
+Adapted from "Uniform Statewide Standards for Remediation-Free Status," dated April 2019 students who were assessed prior to 2019.

-Scores reflected on this table apply to the current version of the SAT; scores obtained on exams prior to 2017 will need to be crosswalked to these thresholds.
+&lt;sup>1 Scores reflected on this table apply to the current version of the SAT; scores obtained on exams prior to 2017 will need to be crosswalked to these thresholds.
 Accuplacer Classic was warehoused in January 2019.
-The Classic "cut scores" will remain on the chart for students who were assessed prior to 2019.
+The Classic "cut scores" will remain on the chart for